Treraer/SIIGE-Simple-Intuitive-Inky-Game-Engine/README.md

 # Wishfull thinking when it comes to features:

 * Make the map interact with the story
-* Playlist so people can also listen to music tracks
+* A playlist so people can also listen to music tracks that would resonate with the story.

 If empty, suggest something and maybe the brain will be able to compute it.